Written by Hazel.

 Urduja, the Warrior Princess was believed to have existed in 1350-1400 AD in what is now Pangasinan, Philippines.
 Her name means “rising sun”.
 She was the daughter of a Sultan Lakanpati who lost his sons defending the kingdom’s settlements.
 She was trained in warfare as a child and had expertise in sword fighting, horseback riding, and navigation.
 She also spoke several dialects and languages.
 She became the leader of the Kinalakihan (warrior women).
 She engaged in battle herself, often leading her army of men and women warriors.
 She led military expeditions to protect her people from pirates and marauders.
 She never married and ruled alone.

-There are no photos existing of Princess Urduja, but legend says she was tall, had golden brown skin, and had dark hair, and a strong masculine physique.
-No historical texts indicated how she died either.
-1
+There are no images existing of Princess Urduja, but legend says she was tall, had golden-brown skin, and had dark hair, and a strong masculine physique.
+No historical texts indicated how she died either.1